clojure-emacs/orchard/README.md

 Consult the [API documentation](https://cljdoc.org/d/cider/orchard/CURRENT) to get a better idea about the functionality that's provided.

+## Configuration options

+So far, Orchard follows these options, which can be specified as Java system properties (which means that end users can choose to set them globally without fiddling with tooling internals):

+* `"-Dorchard.initialize-cache.silent=true"` (default: `true`)
+  * if false, the _class info cache_ initialization may print warnings (possibly spurious ones).

 ## History

 Originally [SLIME][] was the most